kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 mechanism to communicate the results of scheduling simulations from ClusterAutoscaler or Karpenter to scheduler.

-#### Story4: Kueue specifies `NominatedNodeName` to indicate where it prefers pods being scheduled to
+#### Story 4: Kueue specifies `NominatedNodeName` to indicate where it prefers pods being scheduled to

 Kueue supports scheduling features that are not (yet) supported in core scheduling, such as topology-aware scheduling.
 When it determines the optimal placement, it needs a mechanism to pass that information to the scheduler.